xxvader/Windows-Update-Disabler----wUD/README.txt

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░╚═╝╚╝╚╩══╩═╩╩╝
 ================================================================

+░░░░Operation
+Depending on your privilege level on your PC.
+You might have to run wUD with administration rights.
+Right click the wUD icon and select run as administrator.

 ░░░░Information
 wUD hack v0.9 created by v (@kleskObelisk) -- tool that performs multiple none evasive methods documented by the public